What to Say & What Not to Say to People Who Are Grieving

 Never decide that someone who has not experienced a certain kind of grief is the best person to help a person newly going through that kind of grief.

 I knew a new widow, a divorced woman, and a married woman.
 The three women had known each other for decades.
 I met the widow four years before her husband’s death from a long illness.
 I met the divorced woman and the married woman through the new widow.

 As a long time widow myself, I did my best to prepare the new widow for the aftermath of her husband’s death.
 One day I told the divorced woman that I planned to call and check up on how the new widow was coping.
 The divorced woman informed me that the married woman was the best person to help the new widow.
 When I twice said, “But she’s not a widow”, the divorced woman repeated that the married woman was the best person to help the new widow because they talked everyday.
-Before her husband’s death, the new widow had complained to me more than once that her married friend had never tried to understand her husband’s illness nor what his failing health meant in their lives.
+Before her husband’s death, the new widow had complained to me repeatedly that her married friend never tried to understand her husband’s illness nor what his failing health meant in their lives.
 The married woman had no idea how to help the new widow.